Damn Good Guides

 What types of cobia fishing charters are common in Islamorada?

-Deep Sea fishing is the most popular type of fishing for cobia in Islamorada as well as nearshore fishing, inshore fishing, and flats fishing.
+Deep Sea fishing is the most popular type of fishing for cobia in Islamorada as well as inshore fishing, nearshore fishing, and flats fishing.

-The most common fishing techniques in Islamorada are bottom fishing, live bait fishing, and heavy tackle fishing but trolling and artificial lure fishing are popular as well.
+The most common fishing techniques in Islamorada are bottom fishing, live bait fishing, and artificial lure fishing but heavy tackle fishing and light tackle fishing are popular as well.

 How much do Islamorada cobia fishing charters cost?